B.A. in Art History and French Language & Literature, Transylvania University (Lexington, Kentucky)

 Joseph L. Underwood is a scholar and curator whose research focuses on artists from the African continent and the Diaspora.
 As an art historian of the modern and contemporary periods, his projects focus on the mid-to-late twentieth century and encompass themes from the Postwar era: including post-colonialism, (trans)nationalism, globalization, and biennialism.

 His research is especially focused on Francophone West and North Africa, charting how artists have created transnational networks of influence since the mid-20th century.
 Professor Underwood teaches courses that cover historical, recent, and contemporary African art, as well as the history of exhibitions, museology, and the politics of display.
-A recent article on 1960s artmaking and display in Senegal can be found in World Art.
+Recent articles can be found in World Art, SUNU Journal, Black Camera, and in edited volumes from Routledge, Columbia University Press, Leuven University Press, and Jap Sam Books.
 His academic presentations and publications are complemented by curatorial practice, having contributed to exhibition projects at the Musée Boribana (Dakar, Senegal), Metropolitan Museum of Art, The Brooklyn Museum, the Dakar Biennale for Contemporary African Art, and the Smithsonian National Museum of African Art.
 He frequently recruits students to assist with the planning, design, and programming of his exhibitions, as well as with the related publications.